reTHINK-project/dev-service-framework/docs/manuals/hyperty.md

 Hyper-linked Entities - Hyperties
 ---------------------------------

-This document, provides an overview about the Hyperty concept and it should be the starting point for any new developer.
+This document provides an overview about the Hyperty concept and it should be the starting point for any new developer.
 After this document, all developers should also read:

 -	the [Hyperty Messaging Framework overview](hyperty-messaging-framework.md)
 -	the [Reporter - Observer Data Synchronisation model](p2p-data-sync.md)